Download a free trial to find out which Altium software best suits your needs

 If working with separate programs is hampering your PCB design process, you need to work in a unified design environment.
 Altium Designer integrates your schematic design, routing, and rules checking features into a single interface.
 The 3D viewing and design features make designing PCBs for 3D printing easy, allowing you to reduce your fabrication times from weeks to hours.

-3D printing is the wave of the future and may even replace conventional PCB fabrication processes.
-A great PCB design software package like Altium Designer makes it easy to customize every aspect of your PCB design and generate the fabrication data required for your 3D printer.
+3D and additive printing are the future and may even replace the conventional PCB fabrication processes.
+A great PCB design software package like Altium Designer turns making a PCB with a 3D printer into a much easier process.
+Customize every aspect of your PCB design and generate the fabrication data required for your 3D printer.
 You’ll have access to the best design, routing, rules checking, and simulation tools, and all within a single design environment.